 Using some form of holistic treatment in standard drug recovery is not unusual.
 Pastoral Psychology wrote that 58 percent of a number of surveyed addiction treatment facilities offered meditation as part of their program.
 Harvard Health has written of yoga reducing stress, heart rate, body temperature, and blood pressure.
 Scientific American has covered how yoga helps the development of grey matter in regions of the brain that regulate mood, which has led to many treatment centers including meditation and yoga in their practices.

 Holistic drug treatment is designed to work with the entire spectrum of the causes and effects of addiction.
-These include:

 In most cases, practitioners of holistic medicine will use conventional therapies in addition to complementary and integrative practices (hence the respective terms, complementary and integrative).
 Treatment facilities that offer holistic drug treatment will likely employ Reiki, acupuncture, or yoga therapies in combination with the kind of evidence-based treatment seen in more contemporary rehabilitation centers.